No Win No Fee Medical Negligence Solicitors In Lancaster

-Claims against a hospital, dentist, physiotherapist and care homes are all examples of claims for which we have successfully secured compensation for our clients.
+Claims against a hospital, dentist, physiotherapist and care homes we successfully secure compensation for our clients.
 Negligence does not have to be 100% another party’s fault.
-We can help if a practitioner has partial liability as well, for example, if a pre-existing condition or another avoidable factor of risk played a role in your injury, but the medical professional could have done more to prevent it from occurring.
-Or if you did something which harmed your recovery because it was not made clear to you that doing so would have an adverse effect.
+We can help if a practitioner has partial liability as well.

 No Win No Fee* Medical Negligence Claims in Lancaster

 You have several options when it comes to funding your compensation claim.
 The first is to hire a lawyer privately.
-This can be prohibitively expensive and, given that there is no guarantee you will receive any compensation payment at the end, financially risky.
+This can be prohibitively expensive, firstly.
+Plus, because there is no guarantee you will receive any compensation payment at the end, it’s financially risky.

 The second option is to use an existing insurance policy to pay for your legal expenses.
 Some home and contents insurance or motor vehicle insurance include an allowance for legal cover up to a certain amount.
 This amount may not cover all your legal fees, and it may restrict you to a particular law firm, so it is best to check the conditions of your insurance document before making your decision.